Rice Creek (Mississippi River tributary)

-Rice Creek is a tributary of the Mississippi River in the northern suburbs of the Minneapolis–St. Paul metropolitan area of Minnesota in the United States.
+Rice Creek, also known by the Dakota name Psiŋta wakpadaŋ, and the Ojibwe Atoonowe-ziibi, is a tributary of the Mississippi River in the northern suburbs of the Minneapolis–St. Paul metropolitan area of Minnesota in the United States.
 It is approximately 28 mi long and drains a watershed of 201 sqmi.

 Course

 Rice Creek has its source at Clear Lake in the city of Forest Lake in Washington County and flows generally southwestwardly through Anoka and Ramsey Counties, through the cities of Columbus, Lino Lakes, Circle Pines, Shoreview, Arden Hills, Mounds View, New Brighton and Fridley.
 It joins the Mississippi River at Manomin County Park in Fridley, about 1.5 mi north of the I-694 Bridge.
 The creek drops about 84 ft along its course, from its source elevation of 890 ft to its mouth at 806 ft, with most of the drop (64 ft) occurring in the 8 mi upstream of its mouth; a lowland floodplain adjoins the stream in this reach.

 In Anoka County, Rice Creek passes through an extensive network of lakes known as the Lino Lakes Chain of Lakes, a portion of which is preserved in the Rice Creek Chain of Lakes Regional Park Reserve, a regional park maintained by the government of Anoka County.
 In New Brighton, the creek passes through Long Lake, which is bordered by Long Lake Regional Park, maintained by Ramsey County.
 In Fridley, the lower course of creek is roughly paralleled by the Rice Creek West Regional Trail, a biking and hiking trail.

 Rice Creek's principal tributaries are Hardwood Creek, which drains an area of 44 sqmi in the cities of Hugo, Forest Lake, and Lino Lakes; and Clearwater Creek, 8.33 mi long, which drains an area of 62 sqmi in White Bear Lake, White Bear Township, Hugo, Lino Lakes, and Centerville.
 Both tributaries join Rice Creek in Anoka County as part of the chain of lakes.